DRESS SMART. THINK SMART. BE SMART.

 Suit style jacket, jumper or cardigan

-Leggings, if worn, must also be worn with a skirt, and just above the knee
+Leggings, if worn, must also be worn with a skirt, dress or other top which follows the ‘just above the knee’ rule

 For some practical subjects such as PE or Performing Arts students may need to wear a different set of clothes.
 This is at the discretion of the teacher and will only be allowed during that lesson and not before or after.